Quartic-Coders/sannet-gis-logger/README.md

 sanlogger.exception("Log message as EXCEPTION")

  ```
-- Note: the "DefaultLevel" parameter will set a minimum threashold for what will be written to the log.
+- Note: the "level" parameter in the initializer will set a minimum threashold for what will be written to the log.

 SannetLogger has the following optional parameters for initialization: